cankiziloglu/cankiziloglu/README.md

 My name is Can (read like John).

-I am an Industrial Engineer and I am trainig to become a full stack software developer.
+I am an Industrial Engineer and I am training to become a full stack software developer.
 I am open to work opportunities.

 ---